AlertMend/AlertMend.io/public/blog/make-error-127.md

 ---
-title: "make error 127: How to Fix"
+title: "Make Error 127: How to Fix"
 excerpt: "Encountering the infamous make error 127 can be frustrating, especially when you're in the midst of compiling code"
 date: "2025-12-18"
 category: "Troubleshooting"